webOSArchive/webos-docs/docs/emulator.md

 Additionally, webOS in a modern era is heavily dependent on a <a href="http://www.webosarchive.org/proxy">SSL-bump proxy</a> to get around the limitations of its ancient SSL-stack.
 Unfortunately, the proxy-setting system calls do not appear to be present in the emulated OS, meaning that **HTTPS is not available in the emulator.**

-Finally, while most webOS SDK apps were cross-platform, some advanced apps and services, and many PDK apps were processor-specific.
+Finally, while most webOS SDK apps were cross-platform, some advanced apps and services, and many PDK apps, were processor-specific.
 As the emulator provides an x86 environment to the guest OS, anything compiled for the hardware-native ARM platform will not work on the emulator.